- Office of Research and Sponsored Programs

 - Example of a Video Release in [Word]

-An IRB approval typically expires in 1 year.
+A non-exempt IRB approval typically expires in 1 year.
+Continuation requests must be submitted prior to the expiration date.
 To request a continuation PRIOR to your protocol expiration date, log onto to Cayuse, choose your original protocol, and request a modification to update your protocol and extend the end date.
 Submit your Continuation/Renewal Request through Cayuse at least 14-30 days prior to protocol expiration to allow enough time for IRB review and approval.

 Modifications of Research Study Protocol